willog11/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Test set accuracy of 94.5%

 An iterative approach was chosen because LeNet alone did not provide good results thus it was tweaked and improved upon to support the dataset that was used.

 The following is a summary of this iterative approach:
 * The first architecture was LeNet with no dropout functions.
 However it was clear that with this approach the model was over-fitting and the resulting accuracy was poor.
 * As the architecture clearly was having an over-fitting issue I decided to introduce dropout logic to the final 2 layers.
-This worked well and it resulted in a 3 - 5% gain in the validation accuracy
+This worked well and it resulted in a 3 - 5% gain in the validation accuracy.
 * The parameter values were tuned iteratively.
 Both the learning rate and sigma hyperparams were tweaked to ensure over-fitting was not an issue.
-Additionally more epochs were added to gaurantee the CNN would maximise its training process by not finishing too early.
+Additionally more epochs were added to guarantee the CNN would maximise its training process by not finishing too early.
 * The use of convnet layers was important as it enables the process of taking an original RGB image with depth 3 and applying a logic flow which results in N layers.
-These N layers can be further processed easily with maxpooling, dropout, RELU, etc to result in an accurate CNN
+These N layers can be further processed easily with maxpooling, dropout, RELU, etc to result in an accurate CNN.

 LeNet was chosen for the following reasons:
 * Its a well known architecture which can easily be built upon to improve results, such as the use of dropout.